Knitter/wtactics-legacy/rules.md

 - enable the usage of specific troops or spells (example: `Magi Tower - enables you to play Archmages, Armageddon, ...`)
 - "fancy effects" (example: `Necrotic Graveyard - each turn, resurrect the topmost undead of cost 1 from your graveyard`)

-...it's a combo of MTG lands and artefacts, except that they are limited to 7 maximum, so you have to choose wisely.
+It's a combo of MTG lands and artefacts, except that they are limited to 7 maximum, so you have to choose wisely.
 It's also up to the player to build decks which provide synergies between buildings and troops.

 The goal